digitaldev-lx/log-hole

 Testing

-composer run test # Run all tests (Pest)
+composer run test # Run default test suite (Pest, SQLite in-memory)

 composer run test-coverage # Tests with coverage report